rjmeats/BritishRainfall/DailyReadings/Images/Readme.md

-# Image files showing sample Rainfall Record cards showing daily readings for a year
+# Images of sample Rainfall Record cards holding daily readings for a year

 * Three sample images provided by the Met Office: